AkshatSood/DLNLP_assignment_24/README.md

 The entire code structure along with the functions of each file have been provided below.

 - [main.py](./main.py) - Runs the entire pipeline for the project based on the configuration values provided.
 - [config.yaml](./config.yaml) - Lists the configuration arguments for each task and subtask executed in the project.
+Some key configuration arguments have been detailed below:
+  - *logs_dir*: The directory where the logs for each task will be stored.
+  - *model_name*: Used to select the base model which will be fine tuned in the task
+  - *fine_tune* (bool): If set to True, the model specified model will be fine tuned using the *training_args*.
+During the fine tuning process, checkpoints will saved in the *checkpoints_dir* and the selected model will be saved in the *model_dir*.
+If set to False, this step will be skipped.
+  - *evaluate* (bool): If set to True, the fine tuned model (from the *model_dir*) will be evaluated against the test dataset and the results will be stored in the *results_dir*.
+If set to False, this step will be skipped.
+  - *parse_logs* (bool): If set to True, the checkpoints created during fine tuning (in the *checkpoints_dir*) will be used to create a log for each epochs loss and accuracy in the *logs_dir*.
+If set to False, this step will be skipped.
 - [environment.yml](./environment.yml) - File used to create the conda environment.
 Contains information about dependencies used in the project.
 - [README.md](./README.md) - This file :)
 - [.gitignore](./.gitignore) - Git ignore